Australia So Much to See

 Underslung stones guards.
 The one to the left is simply attached to the draw bar and secured to the tow vehicle with long springs,

-whereas the one at the right is attached to the tow vehicle with a series of pulleys from maximum unimpeded turning.
+whereas the one at the right is attached to the tow vehicle with a series of pulleys for maximum unimpeded turning.
 These are

 also home designed and made.